 - City walk: a walk along the harbors is a great thing to do.
 Enjoy the mighty history of this town.

-- Architecture: stroll along facades of houses build centuries ago and discover great little shops. do not miss
+- Architecture: stroll along the facades of houses built centuries ago and discover great little shops. do not miss

 - City gate: do not miss this gate called “Groothoofdspoort” and enjoy the view over the three rivers flowing together along the city.

-By waterbus or by bike around Dordrecht
+Things to do in Dordrecht: By waterbus or by bike around Holland

-- Take the waterbus to the Windmills at Kinderdijk.
-The site is Unesco World Heritage.
-In June and July all 19 mills are operating in the afternoon.
+- Take the Waterbus to the Windmills at Kinderdijk.
+The site is UNESCO World Heritage.
+In June and July, all 19 mills are operating in the afternoon.

 - Take the waterbus to the Biesbosch: the Dutch delta landscape.

 - Rent a bike and explore the region around Dordrecht.
-When you show your waterbus ticket you can hire a bike for only €5 a day at e.g. Kinderdijk.
+When you show your Waterbus ticket you can hire a bike for only €5 a day at e.g. Kinderdijk.

-- Regional products: a fine selection of cheese, beer, honey and crafts you find in a nostalgic shop in the countryside.
+- Regional products: a fine selection of cheese, beer, honey, and crafts you find in a nostalgic shop in the countryside.
 Go to: “De Heerlijkheid van Papendrecht”, Kerkbuurt 56, 3354XK Papendrecht.